Coralee-Long/Recap-Project-Password-Validation/Challenge.md

 If you are already done with the main task, you can try the bonus tasks.

-- [ ] Extend the password validation to check if the password contains special characters.
+- [x] Extend the password validation to check if the password contains special characters.
+> Used regex: "[^a-zA-Z0-9]"

 ## Bonus: Random Password